gulshansainis/mern-boilerplate/README.md

 [ ] Move chat server as separate service
-[ ] Remove user data on being removed from organisation [ ] Remove user and their data on removing organisation
+[ ] Remove user data on being removed from organisation [ ] Remove user and their data on removing organisation [ ] Dockerize app to run frontend and backend in containers

 ### UI Flow